FOH and MNR have made some major changes to

 We have achieved our goal of blazing the hiking trails to ensure that new hikers don't get lost.
 A special thanks to Bill Wisser of Clinton for his expertise and guidance in the re-development of our trail systems.

-With 2 new trails planned this year and continued blazing, trimming and clearing required we need your help!
+2 new trails will be completed this year and continued blazing, trimming and clearing will be required.

 Located in Southwestern Ontario